 Implausible values that are removed during data edition are recoded into missing (-52).
-Data from field instruments are usually incorporated into Scientific Use Files regardless of content plausibility (see section 3 on page 28 for details).
+Data from field instruments are usually incorporated into Scientific Use Files regardless of content plausibility (see section 3 for details).
 However, there are rare exceptions to this rule in cases where item developers explicitly specify the need for data removal.